Ty-node/Relay-Desk/README.md

 - **Admin access** to your company's Slack workspace.
 - A **Google account** with access to Google Sheets and Google Apps Script.
 - A **Google Sheet** to act as the ticketing database.
-You can create a new one or use our [provided template](https://docs.google.com/spreadsheets/d/1ZmXAURXe6KZyaIaFbbFxQaARn8-Weyg11CoTDvUJDj0/edit?usp=sharing).
+You can create a new one or use the [provided template](https://docs.google.com/spreadsheets/d/1ZmXAURXe6KZyaIaFbbFxQaARn8-Weyg11CoTDvUJDj0/edit?usp=sharing).

 ---